Alireza-Motazedian/Dockerized_CNN/figures/README.md

-+---simple_cnn_misclassified.png <-- Misclassified examples by simple CNN +---simple_cnn_training_history.png <-- Training metrics for simple CNN model +---training_history.png       <-- Training and validation metrics over epochs
++---simple_cnn_misclassified.png <-- Misclassified examples by simple CNN +---simple_cnn_training_history.png <-- Training metrics for simple CNN model +---training_history.png       <-- Training and validation metrics over epochs +---Banner_CNN.png             <-- Project banner image for documentation and visualization
 ```

 The directory contains both visualizations from the original CNN implementation and a simpler CNN architecture for comparison.
 Note that some files may be generated when you run the corresponding scripts or notebooks.